Committed to Curiosity

 (See Always a Pleasure and Tastes Like Flowers.)

-- The local honey that led to the recipe development of one of our bottle releases, Common Things, came from the College of Agricultural & Environmental Science’s Honey Bee Program.
+- The local honey that led to the recipe development of one of our recurring bottle releases, Common Things, came from the College of Agricultural & Environmental Science’s Honey Bee Program.

 - Our Quality Lab works with the Center for Applied Isotope Studies to elevate the standards of our beer.
 One recent example of this research partnership is that CAIS testing helped us improve our overall yeast health by dialing in certain nutrient quantities.